Writers need to get serious about the business of authorship.

-While that is all true to some degree, the real purpose of the book fair is not to be a meeting ground for authors.
+While that is true to some degree, the real purpose of the book fair is not to be a meeting ground for authors.
 It is meant to be, as described on the website, “the global marketplace for rights negotiation and the sale and distribution of content across print, audio, TV, film, and digital channels.”

 In other words, it’s a place for your agent, if you have one, to come and mingle with other professionals in the industry and make you some extra cash.
 It is a place where business deals happen.
 It is a place for indies to build business relationships with publishers and distributors in other countries.
-It is a place to try and understand what’s coming next in publishing and where the market is heading globally.
+It is a place to try to understand what’s coming next in publishing and where the market is heading globally.

-It was my first time at the London Book Fair and I was reminded, once again, of how despite the challenges and the long journeys we undertake as authors, publishing (no matter how you do it) is still the best game in town.
+It was my first time at the London Book Fair and I was reminded, once again, of how, despite the challenges and the long journeys we undertake as authors, publishing (no matter how you do it) is still the best game in town.

 Community, Not Competition

-My favorite story is from a session I attended where writers were pitching literary agents their book projects live and in front of an audience.
-A British Indian woman in a headscarf came up to the microphone and in a trembling voice, with the paper in her hands shaking so violently you could hear it, she told everyone that she’d been working on her novel for ten years and that just being in that room was a huge victory for someone like her and with her background.
+My favorite story is from a session I attended where writers were pitching literary agents, their book projects live and in front of an audience.
+A British-Indian woman in a headscarf came up to the microphone and in a trembling voice, with the paper in her hands shaking so violently you could hear it, she told everyone that she’d been working on her novel for ten years and that just being in that room was a huge victory for someone like her and with her background.